thesoul214/typescript-cheatsheet/README.md

   function useCallback<T extends (...args: any[]) => any>(callback: T, deps: DependencyList): T;
 ```

-As you can see, it's very simply.
+As you can see, it"s very simply.
 Notice the following:

 1. It is defined by `T`, which extends to a function that accepts any number of arguments of `any` type, and can return values of `any` types.
 Basically, any function.
 2. As a second argument, it accepts a dependency list.
 This dependency list is nothing more than a read only array that the hook will subscribe to.
 If any of them change, the hook will execute. `DependencyList` is defined as: